Hamiltonian learning via quantum Zeno effect: Experimental results

 which models a linear chain of trapped ions with nearest-neighbor interactions.
 The dynamics are implemented using Trotterization \cite{trotter1959product, suzuki1976generalized}, where each Trotter step is immediately followed by a unitary kick.
 This discretization ensures that the number of kicks matches the number of Trotter steps.

 Our protocol is implemented on IBM's 127-qubit processor, employing dynamical decoupling to mitigate decoherence and randomized compiling to convert coherent errors into stochastic noise.
-The noisy evolution can then be modeled as a unitary channel subject to depolarizing noise \cite{Kim_2023}.
+This permits us to model the noisy evolution as a unitary channel subject to depolarizing noise \cite{Kim_2023}.
 To apply the learning procedure, the experimentally reconstructed Choi matrix is projected onto the closest unitary channel, thereby isolating the unitary component of the evolution and filtering out non-unitary effects.
 This post-processing step enables robust estimation of the Hamiltonian parameters despite hardware imperfections.